siwakasen/tourism-microservices/README.md

-# Microservices Architecture
+# V.1 Microservices Architecture
 <img width="498" height="412" alt="Microservices Architecture" src="https://github.com/user-attachments/assets/a49aa30a-b2a6-4a0f-bac0-a71b300edcc2" />

 This application follows the *Domain-Driven Design (DDD)* approach, where each service owns its own domain logic and database.
 The diagram above shows the complete infrastructure, including frontend applications, load balancer, and tunneling for public access.
-All instances run in a Docker environment on my homelab server.
+All instances run in a Docker environment on a server.

 ---